How To Create a Startup Pitch Deck PresentationSep 12, 2022

 But that's not all.
-The investors will also want to know why you need that amount of money and your plan for it.
+The investors will also want to know why you need that money and your plan.

 More Tips on How To Create a Pitch Deck

-Don't focus on providing data alone as this can make your pitch deck boring.
+Don't focus on providing data alone; this can make your pitch deck boring.

-Spice things up with interesting stories.
-You can tell stories about your journey so far, the problems your customers are facing, the impact you see your startup making, etc.
+Spice things up with exciting stories.
+You can tell stories about your journey, the problems your customers are facing, the impact you see your startup making, etc.

 We know you want to impress potential investors by providing as much information as possible.
 However, less is more when it comes to startup pitch decks.